flancia-coop/doc.anagora.org/social-coop-tech-group.md

   - protean: it links to the code of conduct at the moment
   - jota: there are questions of jurisdiction that I was hoping the legal working group could help address
   - protean: i want the lawyer people to provide guidance here
-  - protean: i posted a draft text, there is .env configuration to scrub login information
+  - protean: i posted a draft text about what we are currently doing
+  - protean: there is .env configuration to scrub login information we could think about doing
 - schedule and announce the next meeting time
 - your topics here :)
 - re: AWS/Azure 501c3 grants